aschoenauer-sebag/aschoenauer-sebag/index.md

 From September 2016 to October 2018, I was a post-doctoral scholar in the [Wu and Altschuler lab](http://www.altschulerwulab.org) (UCSF), where I focused on how to perform multi-domain learning on high-throughput image-based drug screens.
 Our work was the first to investigate how to combine images from multiple microscopy experiments/laboratories, and was accepted at ICLR'19 ([manuscript](https://openreview.net/forum?id=Sklv5iRqYX)).

-Between my PhD and my post-doc, I developed machine learning approaches for challenging real world problems and data related to insurance fraud detection at [Shift technology](http://www.shift-technology.com/).
+Between my PhD and my post-doc, I seconded the CSO in starting the R&D team and building the Healthcare product at [Shift technology](http://www.shift-technology.com/).
+The company has since then grown from 20 to over 250 employees and raised €88M total, to fight insurance fraud and automate insurance claims.